Explicit representations for Banach subspaces of Lizorkin distributions: Radon Transform

-We note that the impulse response of the filtering operator $\Op K$ in Theorem~\ref{Theo:RadonS0} is proportional to $k_{-d+1,d}$, cf.\ \eqref{Eq:GreenLap}, which tells us that it asymptotically decays like $1/\|\V x\|^{2d -1}$ when $d$ is even, or is a power of the Laplacian (local operator) otherwise.
-Further, the previous theorem actually implies that $\Op R$ is actually a homeomorphism
+As evidenced in \eqref{Eq:GreenLap}, the impulse response of the filtering operator $\Op K$ in Theorem~\ref{Theo:RadonS0} is proportional to $k_{-d+1,d}$, which tells us that it asymptotically decays like $1/\|\V x\|^{2d -1}$ when $d$ is even, or is a power of the Laplacian (local operator) otherwise.
+Further, we note that Theorem \ref{Theo:RadonS0} implies that $\Op R$ is actually a homeomorphism.

-\paragraph{Distributional extension} This framework is extended to distributions by duality. \begin{definition} The distribution $g=\Op R\{ f \} \in \Spc S_{\mathrm{Liz},0}'(\R \times \mathbb S^{d-1})$ is the Radon transform of $f \in \Spc S_\mathrm{Liz}'(\R^d)$ if \begin{krad}
+\paragraph{Distributional Extension} This framework is extended to distributions by duality. \begin{definition} The distribution $g=\Op R\{ f \} \in \Spc S_{\mathrm{Liz},0}'(\R \times \mathbb S^{d-1})$ is the Radon transform of $f \in \Spc S_\mathrm{Liz}'(\R^d)$ if \begin{krad}

 \end{krad} \begin{krad} Likewise, $\tilde g=\Op K\Op R\{ f \} \in \Spc S_{\mathrm{Liz},0}'(\R \times \mathbb S^{d-1})$ is the filtered projection of $f \in \Spc S_\mathrm{Liz}'(\R^d)$ if

 \end{krad} Finally, the backprojection $f=\Op R^\ast \{g\} \in \Spc S_{\mathrm Liz}'(\R^d)$ of $g\in \Spc S_{\mathrm{Liz},0}'(\R \times \mathbb{S}^{d-1})$ is defined via